tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 * These projects can be useful for learning by example, a source of inspiration for your projects, or just a helpful repository of code to copy snippets from.

-Type `Classify movie reviews using tf.keras` in the Seedbank search box and press `ENTER` to look for this project.
+Type `Classify movie reviews using tf.keras` in the Seedbank search box, and press `ENTER` to look for this project.

-Once the project appears in the search results, open it and click on the _Run seed in Colab_ button; explain to students that this is how they can import a _seed project_ to their Colab workspace, and start studying it and customizing the code.
+Once the project appears in the search results, open it and click on the _Run seed in Colab_ button.
+Tell students that this is how they can import a _seed project_ to their Colab workspace, start studying it, and customizing the code.

 ![Images/colab15.gif](Images/colab15.gif)